ArangoDB-Community/arangox/README.md

 ## Roadmap

-- a VelocyStream client
+- A VelocyStream client
-- an Ecto adapter
+- An Ecto adapter
-- more descriptive logs
+- More descriptive logs